 Vail tops the charts every year in ski publications as the best Colorado ski resort.
 Vail is huge, with a great ski town at the base, and great lifts to get you up and out – into Vail’s immense Back Bowls.
-Vail is truly the king of Colorado skiing.
+Vail is truly the king of Colorado skiing and home the amazing Epic Pass – your ticket to over 83 ski resorts around the world!
 See Vail Ski Photos.

-Vail has dominated skiing in Colorado, since 1962, constantly upgrading lifts and groomers – adding a new 10-passenger gondola for their 50th with heated seats and WiFi, and a new high speed six pack replaced lift #4, the Mountaintop Express.
+Vail has dominated skiing in Colorado, since 1962, constantly upgrading lifts and groomers – adding a 10-passenger Gondola One for their 50th with heated seats and WiFi, and even high speed six packs like the Mountaintop Express.
 Vail’s Front Side has dozens of the best signature trails, wake up runs Cappuccino and Christmas, long and cascading Simba and Born Free, and curvy Gandy Dance are favorites.
-The 4-mile Riva Ridge named for the 10th Mountain Division founders here is long, steep and superbly scenic, leading you to mid Vail and the beautiful 10th Mountain Lodge restaurant for a sophisticated ski in ski out lunch, with slippers.
+The 3-mile Riva Ridge named for the 10th Mountain Division founders here is long, steep and superbly scenic, leading you to mid Vail and the beautiful 10th Mountain Lodge restaurant for a sophisticated ski in ski out lunch, with slippers.

 A family ski vacation to Vail promises epic skiing on the Front and Back plus après ski in Vail Village – its a winter snow globe of covered bridges, snowy streets and twinkling lights, outdoor heated pools, live outdoor concerts and sleigh ride dinners.